 Diabetes affects millions of people in the United States.
-While diabetes can be challenging to treat, with proper care you can lead an active and healthy life.
-We’ll discuss some tips on how to manage your diabetes, and the Medicare services that can help you.
+While diabetes can be challenging to treat, with proper care, you can lead an active and healthy life.
+Medicare offers many benefits to help you treat the symptoms and lower your costs.

-Medicare beneficiaries with diabetes can get yearly eye exams, and glaucoma tests paid for by Medicare, even though these tests are not usually covered.
-Because diabetes can cause eye complications, these tests are considered medically necessary.
-If you have diabetes and would like to get your eyes checked regularly, be sure to get the tests ordered from your doctor first so that Medicare will pay for them.
+If you have diabetes, you can also get yearly eye exams and glaucoma tests paid for by Medicare, even though these tests aren’t usually covered.
+Diabetes can cause eye complications, so these exams are considered medically necessary.
+If you’d like to get your eyes examined, be sure to get the tests ordered from your doctor first so that Medicare will pay for them.

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.